purplebite/netcheck-api/README.md

 ## Usage
 When NetCheck API is running it listens for incoming HTTP requests.Three endpoints are available:

-1. Ping: Used for checking the reachability of IP addresses
+1. Ping: For checking the reachability of an IP address
-2. TCP port scans: Employed to scan for open ports on specified IP addresses
+2. TCP port scan: To conduct a TCP port scan on a specific port of an IP address
 3. Access point verification: Enables the examination of available access points

 ### Ping Endpoint

-To check the status of an IP address, send a GET request to `/ping/<ip_address>` with the API key provided as a query parameter.
+To check the reachability of an IP address, send a GET request to `/ping/<ip_address>` with the API key provided as a query parameter.

 **Example Request:**
 ```